Apsd1109/apsd1109.github.io/_blogs/2023-10-14-you-need-this-book.md

 ![](/assets/images/you-need-this-book-1.jpg)
 _Photo by: [Birmingham Museums Trust](https://unsplash.com/photos/5EUh-tq31eA)_

-I recently finished [John Owen's _The Mortification of Sin_](https://banneroftruth.org/us/store/christian-living/the-mortification-of-sin/) and I found it to be a wonderful and a much needed read.
+I recently finished [John Owen's _The Mortification of Sin_](https://banneroftruth.org/us/store/christian-living/the-mortification-of-sin/) and I found it to be a wonderful and a much-needed read.
 Instead of spoiling the entire book, I'll share a few major takeaways I had.
 Though of course, I urge you to get a copy of this book for yourself.
 It's a short enough read, decently easy to understand, inexpensive, and above all, very rich in its content!

 Before I jump in, I first want to point you to [Kelly Kapic's article from Desiring God on this book](https://www.desiringgod.org/articles/on-the-mortification-of-sin).
 This was a very good resource to understand the ultimate goal Owen had in mind when writing this classical work.
-In a nutshell, it's not about mortification of sin **in of itself**, rather, the overarching theme is **communion with God**.
+In a nutshell, it's not about mortification of sin **in and of itself**, rather, the overarching theme is **communion with God**.
 Even Owen points this out himself in the first few pages of his book.

 The mortification of your sin will bring you into a deeper and sweeter fellowship with the holy, triune and living God.